reaper8055/ansbile-docker/roles/README.md

 Have all your hosts in a [host-file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

-ansible-playbook -h hosts ansible-docker.yml -kK
+ansible-playbook -i hosts ansible-docker.yml -kK

 License
 -------